 and

-Then the maximum of the two optimal objective values is equal to the optimal objective value of optimizing $B$, and the corresponding $A$ is the optimal sensing vector maximizing the Chernoff information.
-These two optimization problems are not convex optimization programs, however, they still admit zero duality gap from the S-procedure, and can be efficiently solved \cite{boyd}.
+Then the maximum of the two optimal objective values is equal to the optimal objective value of optimizing $B$, and the corresponding $\bA$ is the optimal sensing vector maximizing the Chernoff information.
+These two optimization problems are not convex optimization programs.
+However, they still hold zero duality gap from the S-procedure \cite[Appendix B]{boyd}.
 In fact, they are respectively equivalent to the following two semidefinite programming optimization problems:

 and